Applicants from the United Kingdom and the EU

 Once we have made a decision we will send you an email confirming this, and if relevant, directing you to check your online record through UCAS.
 Decisions on the academic entry requirements are made centrally for the majority of courses.

-Paper and electronic application records are held securely by the Admissions Office and access is restricted to those involved in the admissions process.
+Paper and electronic application records are held securely by the Student Admissions Office and access is restricted to those involved in the admissions process.

 - An unconditional offer which means you already satisfy all the academic and financial conditions required before entry and we are offering you a place.